Event report: How do we embed co-production across Scotland?

 Breakout discussions

-In our breakouts, participants shared their reflections on the question: What are the challenges and opportunities for us in embedding co-production in our work and the way our organisations work?
+In our breakout groups, participants shared their reflections on the question: What are the challenges and opportunities for us in embedding co-production in our work and the way our organisations work?

 Reflections from the discussion included:

-• Meaningful co-production – it needs to be more than lip service and a true sharing of power where people feel like equals regardless of their background or experience.
+• Meaningful co-production: it needs to be more than lip service and bring about a true sharing of power where people feel like equals regardless of their background or experience.

-• Openness about the process: Often it isn’t co-production but another form of engagement and that was seen as being okay as long as it was transparent and not described as co-production.
+• Openness about the process: often the work taking place is not co-production but another form of engagement - this was seen as being okay as long as it was transparent and not described as co-production.

-• Resourcing lived experience: there is often a legislative ask but no resourcing, especially within Public Authorities and Statutory Bodies.
+• Resourcing lived experience: there is often a legislative ask but no resourcing to actually implement it, especially within public authorities and statutory bodies.

-• Lived experience guidance: There is no guidance given on lived experience structures and often not a suitable skillset to be able work with lived experience panels/experts by experience.
-Examples of where individuals with lived experience had been employed in Public Authorities and Statutory Bodies were shared.
+• Lived experience guidance: There is no guidance given on lived experience involvement processes and structures, and often not a suitable skillset held by staff to be able work with lived experience panels/experts by experience.
+Examples of where individuals with lived experience had been employed in public authorities and statutory bodies were shared.
 This was in the Borders area of Scotland and seen as an opportunity for this to grow in the future.

-• Co-pro language: Language of co-pro needs to reflect the practice – we’re using the words but are we doing it?
+• Co-pro language: the language of co-pro needs to reflect the practice – we’re using the words but are we doing it?

-• Co-pro skills: Skills and resources are needed for to deliver co-production – co-pro is difficult and lots of conditions need to be in place (like senior buy-in) for it to work properly.
+• Co-pro skills: skills and resources are needed to deliver co-production – co-pro is difficult and lots of conditions need to be in place (like senior buy-in) for it to work properly.
 Need to recognise the limitations and boundaries we have and engage in fundamental conversations about this.

 • Visibility of co-production: it can sometimes be under the radar and so we need to identify where it’s happening (meaningfully) and how it should be a discrete aspect of the way we (and our organisations) work.

-• Remuneration: Complex but very important to value people’s time.
+• Remuneration: it is complex but very important to value people’s time.
 Respectful remuneration – conversations around this need to happen, but with awareness of long-term and ongoing budget requirement for this.

-• Trauma-informed practice: Need trauma-informed training and practice, in addition to just co-pro training in general.
+• Trauma-informed practice: there is a need for trauma-informed training and practice, in addition to fundamental co-pro training more generally.

-• Representation: How much are we putting on to the volunteers/people with LE and supporting them at an appropriate level of participation.
-Small groups of people ‘representing’ a huge group of service users or demographics by public authorities.
+• Representation: how much are we putting on to the volunteers/people with lived experience and are we supporting them at an appropriate level of participation?
+Small groups of people are sometimes felt to be ‘representing’ a huge group of service users or demographics by public authorities.

 Links and resources from the chat